-8. Prepared by
+8. Prepared by (in print and signature)

-Insert the name of the person authorized to prepare the document and responsible for ensuring that the required information/load data on special air cargo is correct.
+Insert the name and signature of the person authorized to prepare the document and responsible for ensuring that the required information/load data on special air cargo is correct.

 9. Aircraft commander (in print and signature)